chefgs/chefgs/README.md

 ### Hi developers, 👋
-- I'm Saravanan from India
+- This is Saravanan from India
 - Cloud DevOps Architect in Wipro Digital
 - Ask me about,
   - Anything related to Infra as Code (Docker, Chef, Ansible, Terraform, AWS Cloudformation, Azure Resource Manager)